Exabyte-io/documentation/docs/benchmarks/2018-11-12-comparison.md

 ## Conclusion

-We benchmark the performance of the latest cloud hardware with HPL, two VASP simulation cases, one GROMACS case and Intel MPI Benchmarks.
+We benchmark the performance of the latest cloud hardware with HPL, two VASP simulation cases, one GROMACS case and MPI Benchmarks.
 Our findings demonstrate that Oracle Cloud outperforms other cloud vendors due to the latest generation of the hardware and fast interconnect network.

 ## Links